 The restaurant business is a diverse place where you can start out as a bus boy and work your way to chef, as long as you have the proper educational background.
-Since there is such diversity in the restaurant industry, it is extremely important to make sure that your restaurant cover letter is written properly.
+Since there is such diversity in the industry, it is extremely important to make sure that your cover letter for restaurant jobs is written according to industry standards.
 Without a good cover letter, your resume could go unnoticed by hiring managers that could give you your next big break.

 Keep Your Cover Letter Focused

-If you are a bus boy who wants to become a server, then focus your restaurant cover letter on the skills that will make you a great server.
+If you are a table busser who wants to become a server, then focus your cover letter for a job at a restaurant on the skills that will make you a great server.
 As we mentioned, there is a great deal of diversity in the restaurant industry, which can make it difficult for hiring managers to find the perfect candidates for each job.
-By keeping your cover letter focused, you will catch the attention of the hiring manager and get the interview you want.
+By keeping a cover letter for restaurant jobs focused on your goals, you will catch the attention of hiring managers and get the interviews you want.

 Drop a Few Names if You Have Any